VICKI CURRY, Assistant Professor

 SCOTT ZANE SMITH, Part-Time Instructor

 SCOTT ZANE SMITH is currently serving on the faculty at James Madison University in Harrisonburg, Virginia and teaches for the School of Music and Theatre.
 He teaches various undergraduate courses including Jazz and Show Choir Techniques for music education majors, Theory Composition for all music majors, Class Piano for musical theatre majors and Group Voice and Acting for Theatre and Dance majors.
+He also aids in supervising student teachers in area school systems.
 Professor Smith is an active adjudicator for events sponsored by National Association of Teachers of Singers (NATS), Virginia Choral Directors Association (VCDA), Virginia Music Educators Association (VMEA) and the Virginia Jr. Miss Scholarship Pageant.
 He is also an active choral clinician serving as guest conductor for county and district choruses throughout Virginia and is an active presenter for Collegiate Music Educators National Convention (CMENC) on the topic of Musical Theatre in Secondary Education.
-He also serves at various times on the summer music faculty at the University of Wisconsin (Madison) where he conducts and choreographs musical theatre literature.
+Professor Smith also serves at various times on the summer music faculty at the University of Wisconsin (Madison) where he conducts and choreographs musical theatre literature.

-Professor Smith previously served on the faculty at Shenandoah University, Lynchburg College, and Mary Baldwin College.
+Professor Smith previously served on the faculty at Shenandoah University, Lynchburg College, and Mary Baldwin College and is currently the artistic director of The Masterworks Chorus of the Shenandoah Valley (located in Woodstock Virginia).
 He received an undergraduate degree in music education from James Madison University, a master’s degree in Piano Accompanying from Shenandoah Conservatory of Shenandoah University and has completed coursework for a Doctorate of Musical Arts (DMA) in music education from Shenandoah Conservatory of Shenandoah University.
-Professor Smith previously taught in the public school system for 14 years where he was named to Who’s Who Among Teachers.
-He is the Minister of Music at the Linville Creek Church of the Brethren in Broadway, VA and resides with his cat, Madison in Harrisonburg, VA.
+Professor Smith previously taught in the public school system for 14 years where he was named to Who’s Who among Teachers.
+He is the Minister of Music at the Linville Creek Church of the Brethren in Broadway, VA and resides with his cat, Madison in Harrisonburg, Virginia.

 STEVEN VOIGT, Part-Time Instructor